llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 This card represents fortifying before a battle.
 Microsoft is prepared for battle, and still a formidable opponent, or at least that's how they see themselves.
 I tend to think this represents Microsoft's attitude for quite a while now.
 They've been ready to bring the battle and to fight any over market.
 The problem is that they arrive after the fight is already over.

 The figure in this card is well stocked for battle, but over what... and why?
-This is really the big question surrounding Microsft right now - okay, you guys can bring the fight, but do you actually know where the fight is and where you plan to innovate?
+This is really the big question surrounding Microsoft right now - okay, you guys can bring the fight, but do you actually know where the fight is and where you plan to innovate?

 [This piece from Anil Dash](http://dashes.com/anil/2013/08/a-brief-history-of-apples-iwatch.html) comes to mind, it seems like the expectation from Microsoft is that they'll arrive late with a product that might have been innovative a year ago.